NishantJoshi00/flask-auth-template/README.md

 ## Warning
 - The password is communicated from client-to-server in unencrypted manner, please implement SSL/TLS for improved security
-- The API calls do not have DoS protection, neither they have, any validation mechanism, please implement they before using them
+- The API calls do not have DoS protection, neither they have, any validation mechanism, please implement this before using them
 - There is in-code comment documentation for understanding the code, please read it carefully before using this template

 ## Try it out